Solaireis/Vending-Machine/README.md

 # Vending-Machine
-Python code for a simple vending machine project
+Python code to demonstrating a vending machine project